mahermassoud/nbs-webapp/README.md

 More information on installing Yeoman and using it for builidng applications is avaialble at the link below: https://www.safaribooksonline.com/blog/2013/07/02/web-applications-with-yeoman/

 ### Building
-After checking out the required branch and installing Yeoman tools, issue the following commande to install dependencies and update them:
+After checking out the required branch and installing Yeoman tools, issue the following command to install dependencies and update them:

 `npm install` <br />